heykvr/BlogSite/README.md

 ### Backend
 * dompurify: Used to sanitize HTML inputs from the client.
 * express: Used as the web framework for the server.
-* js-dom :
+* js-dom : server side rendering for purification of markdown.
 * method-override: Used to support HTTP verbs such as PUT and DELETE in HTML forms.
-* react-router-dom: Used to handle client-side routing for React components.
 * slugify: Used to convert strings to URL-friendly slugs.

 ### Frontend